dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 ::: moniker-end

+NSwag offers the following capabilities:

+* The ability to introduce the Swagger UI and Swagger generator
+* Flexible code generation capabilities

+With NSwag, you don't need an existing API&mdash;you can use third-party APIs that incorporate Swagger and generate a client implementation.
+NSwag allows you to expedite the development cycle and easily adapt to API changes.

+## Register the NSwag middleware

-Register the NSwag middlewares to:
+Register the NSwag middleware to:

-* Generate the Swagger specification for the implemented web API.
+* Generate the Swagger specification for the implemented web API
-* Serve the Swagger UI to browse and test the web API.
+* Serve the Swagger UI to browse and test the web API

-To use the [NSwag](https://github.com/RSuter/NSwag) ASP.NET Core middlewares, install the [NSwag.AspNetCore](https://www.nuget.org/packages/NSwag.AspNetCore/) NuGet package.
-This package contains the middlewares to generate and serve the Swagger specification, Swagger UI (v2 and v3), and [ReDoc UI](https://github.com/Rebilly/ReDoc).
+To use the [NSwag](https://github.com/RSuter/NSwag) ASP.NET Core middleware, install the [NSwag.AspNetCore](https://www.nuget.org/packages/NSwag.AspNetCore/) NuGet package.
+This package contains the middleware to generate and serve the Swagger specification, Swagger UI (v2 and v3), and [ReDoc UI](https://github.com/Rebilly/ReDoc).

-Additionally, it's highly recommended to make use of NSwag's code generation capabilities.
-Choose one of the following options to use the code generation capabilities:
+Use one of the following approaches to install the NSwag NuGet package:

-* Use [NSwagStudio](https://github.com/NSwag/NSwag/wiki/NSwagStudio), a Windows desktop app for generating client code in C# and TypeScript for your API.
-* Use the [NSwag.CodeGeneration.CSharp](https://www.nuget.org/packages/NSwag.CodeGeneration.CSharp/) or [NSwag.CodeGeneration.TypeScript](https://www.nuget.org/packages/NSwag.CodeGeneration.TypeScript/) NuGet packages to do code generation inside your project.
-* Use NSwag from the [command line](https://github.com/NSwag/NSwag/wiki/CommandLine).
-* Use the [NSwag.MSBuild](https://github.com/NSwag/NSwag/wiki/MSBuild) NuGet package.

-## Features

-The main reason to use NSwag is the ability to not only introduce the Swagger UI and Swagger generator, but to also make use of the flexible code generation capabilities.
-You don't need an existing API&mdash;you can use third-party APIs that incorporate Swagger and let NSwag generate a client implementation.
-Either way, the development cycle is expedited and you can more easily adapt to API changes.

-## Package installation

-The NSwag NuGet package can be added with the following approaches:

 ### [Visual Studio](#tab/visual-studio)